GSto/digital-garden/notes/DeFi.md

 ## Examples of DeFi Models

 **Private Lending and Borrowing** - You can lend and borrow assets.
-Often times you can borrow back the assets you lend with a 50% Collateralization.
+Often times you can borrow back the assets you lend with a 50% collateralization.
 For example, lending 10 ETH and borrowing 5 ETH.

 **Liquidity Pooling** - You lend pairs of coins to a DEX in exchange for collecting a fee.
 The fee is listed in terms of APY, although these rates have an incredibly high [[variance]].
 Typically you lend pairs that are 1:1 in value.